Miniature Fairy Garden Spring Dioramas

-Miniature Fairy Garden Spring Dioramas: Easy to make spring diorama in a mini tuna tin, Altoids tin, and sardine tin tutorial.
+Miniature Spring Easter Dioramas: Easy to make spring diorama in a mini tuna tin, Altoids tin, and sardine tin tutorial.

 I think miniature doll houses are on the rise, and have to admit I’m kind of into it.
 Maybe it’s fulfilling childhood fantasies, or maybe it’s just that anything tiny is just so very, very cute.
-I love these little dioramas because they make me think of little fairies getting ready for spring, but they’re not too precious since they’re made of old tins.
-And you know, fairies really are master up-cyclers, 😉
+I love these little dioramas since they're fairy size.
+They make me think of little fairies getting ready for spring, but they’re not too precious since they’re made of old tins.
+And you know, fairies really are master up-cyclers, ;).
+Once you start making these, you'll be looking at every little tin you see with a whole host of new opportunities for it to become the latest version of your diorama base.

 So here is how I made them, they’re pretty simple to put together, just a bit of gathering up supplies…which was pretty fun in itself.